Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

 \subsection{Transverse PTE in $\text{TaIrTe}_4$ arising from its p$\times$n-type conductance}

-NLO photocurrents are typically measured via the SPCM technique (Fig.~\ref{fig:intro}A) on material samples with metal electrodes to enable electrical readout.
+NLO photocurrents are typically measured via the SPCM technique (Figure~\ref{fig:intro}A) on material samples with metal electrodes to enable electrical readout.
 In the measurement, a tightly focused laser beam is raster-scanned across the device, and the photocurrent is recorded without an external bias as a function of the beam position.
-The non-uniform illumination of a device can cause temperature gradients, $\nabla T$, and drive PTE currents, $E = \hat{S}\cdot(-\nabla T)$, where $\hat{S}$ is the Seebeck coefficient.
-Longitudinal PTE currents often originate at the device-electrode interface, where the electrode truncates the beam and drives a large $\nabla T$ (Fig.~\ref{fig:intro}E-F).
+The non-uniform illumination of a device can cause temperature gradients, $\nabla T$, and longitudinal electric fields, $E = \textbf{S}\cdot(-\nabla T)$, where $\textbf{S}$ is the Seebeck coefficient.
+These fields drive longitudinal PTE currents, $J = -\boldsymbol{\sigma} \textbf{S} \nabla T$, (where $\boldsymbol{\sigma}$ is the electrical conductivity tensor) often originate at the device-electrode interface, where the electrode truncates the beam and drives a large $\nabla T$ (Figure~\ref{fig:intro}E-F).
 The direction of this current is determined by the carrier type ($p$/$n$).

-However, in an anisotropic material or a material under symmetry-breaking external stimuli, $\hat{S}$ is a second-rank tensor.
-If this tensor has non-zero off-diagonal ${S_{ij}}$ elements, it can enable a \textit{transverse} PTE, where an electric field is generated in the direction perpendicular to a temperature gradient (Fig.~\ref{fig:intro}G):
+However, in an anisotropic material or a material under symmetry-breaking external stimuli, $\textbf{S}$ is a second-rank tensor.
+If this tensor has non-zero off-diagonal ${S_{ij}}$ elements, it can enable a transverse PTE, where an electric field is generated in the direction perpendicular to a temperature gradient (Figure~\ref{fig:intro}G):

-Transverse PTE can only be observed under specific conditions, such as: \begin{itemize} \item in a unipolar material under an external magnetic field, which induces a perpendicular electric field (known as the Nernst effect~\cite{Goldsmid_2016, Behnia_Aubin_2016}) \item in materials with anisotropic transport properties~\cite{Uchida_Heremans_2022,Song_Goldberger_2025} \end{itemize} In the Nernst effect, magnetic order or an applied magnetic field breaks time-reversal symmetry.
+Transverse PTE can only be observed under specific conditions, such as: \begin{itemize} \item in a unipolar material under an external magnetic field, which induces a perpendicular electric field (known as the Nernst effect~\cite{goldsmid_IntroductionThermoelectricity_2016, behnia_NernstEffectMetals_2016}) \item in materials with anisotropic transport properties~\cite{uchida_ThermoelectricsLongitudinalTransverse_2022,song_FieldGuideMaterials_2025} \end{itemize} In the Nernst effect, magnetic order or an applied magnetic field breaks time-reversal symmetry.
 This gives rise to antisymmetric off-diagonal components $S_{xy}$ in the thermoelectric tensor.
 Then, in the presence of an external dc magnetic field $\vec{B}$ or spontaneous magnetization $\vec{M}$, a transverse electric field emerges with $S_{xy} \neq S_{yx}$ proportional to $\vec{B}$ or $\vec{M}$.
-This effect has been found to be especially strong in topological semimetals~\cite{Li_Qiu_Xu_Luo_Xiong_Xiao_Aryal_Li_Chen_Shi_2022, Han_Andrejevic_Nguyen_Kozii_Nguyen_Hogan_Ding_Pablo-Pedro_Parjan_Skinner_2020, Pan_He_Helm_Chen_Schnelle_Felser_2022}.
+This effect has been found to be especially strong in topological semimetals~\cite{li_ColossalNernstPower_2022, han_QuantizedThermoelectricHall_2020, pan_UltrahighTransverseThermoelectric_2022}.

 In materials with anisotropic thermoelectric tensors, transverse PTE arises from diagonal anisotropy combined with excitation geometry.
 Even if the tensor is diagonal in its principal crystal axes,